Pakyong: Roadways

 SNT Bus daily service connecting Pakyong to Sikkim Nationalised Transport Bus Terminus (Siliguri) via Rangpo, Melli, Sevoke etc originates from Pakyong.

-Frequent SNT buses connecting Gangtok via Ranipool are available from the town after every half hour.
+Frequent SNT buses connecting Gangtok via Ranipool are available from the city.

 SNT buses connecting Rongli, Rhenock, Rorathang to Gangtok also runs via Pakyong.

 Railway

 The nearest railway station is Siliguri Junction which is 120 kilometres away and New Jalpaiguri Junction 126 kilometres away, The under construction Rangpo railway station is 21 kilometres away from the town.

 Airways

 Pakyong Greenfield Airport has two parking bays and a terminal building, which can handle about 100 passengers at a time.
 The airport is located on top of a hill above Pakyong at 4500 ft above sea level and it is spread across over 201 acres.
 The entire airport, including the runway, has been built on land which was itself created by building an embankment wall as high as 263 ft in deep valleys.